parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/housing.md

 In some cases, Home Support or Home Care Workers may also help.
 ‘Home Help’ refers to support for domestic tasks such as laundry, washing up and cleaning.
 ‘Home Care’ refers to support for personal tasks such as showering, dressing and preparing meals.
 See the <a href="/learn/living-with-parkinsons/practical-advice/daily-living" class="internal-link">_Daily Living_</a> page for more information.

 ## Home adaptations

-Before making major changes or buying equipment, seek advice from a physiotherapist or occupational therapist.
-Occupational therapists work with you to help maintain your health and independence.
-They may show you different ways to make certain tasks easier or suggest other practical changes.
-If appropriate, they can carry out an assessment and recommend what options are most suitable for you.
-Contact your GP, Parkinson’s nurse, Parkinson’s specialist, local social services, or social work department to arrange a home visit from an occupational therapist.

-Your GP may also be able to refer you to rehabilitation and reablement services in the community, if available.

 <div class="video-container">
 <iframe